Licone7/Leclair-Engine/CONTRIBUTING.md

-# Contributing to L'eclair Engine
+# Contributing to Leclair Engine

 Hello!
 Thank you for your interest in contributing to our engine!
 Whether you're new here or have hung around a while, this guide will contain everything to get you started.